SharePoint Web Parts

-How to Create SharePoint Designer 2013 Workflow?
-SharePoint 2013 Designer Workflows.
+How to Create SharePoint Designer 2013 Workflow

 • Step 1: Requester makes an improvement suggestion regarding a company policy and indicates it on the related SharePoint list.